JoabeSantana/dogs-images-api-consumer/README.md

-# dogs-images-api-consumer
+# UIKit App to consume The Dog Api - MVC

-A UIKit iOS project using mvc design pattern to show images of dog breeds and their information.
+A UIKit iOS project using MVC design pattern to show images of dog breeds and their information.

 Project format: Xcode 14.0